 Cutting the Claws

 Once you are prepared to cut the cat’s nails, grab your human clippers in your dominant hand.
-Gently squeeze one toe-bean to extend a claw, and position the human nail clippers sideways.
+Gently squeeze one little toe-bean to extend a claw, and position the human nail clippers sideways.
 This is the primary difference in using human clippers to cut the claws rather than cat clippers.

 Whereas cat clippers can be oriented any which way, you want to position the cat claw so the flattest part of the claw is being squeezed by the clippers.
 This means you are holding the nail clippers at a 90 degree rotation to how you might hold them to trim your own finger nails.
 This should minimize discomfort to your cat’s paw when squeezing the clipper to cut the nail.

 Because the process of clipping cat nails with regular human nail clippers is very similar to using cat clippers, this video will likely still be a useful reference tool.

 Here I am trimming kitten nails, but the process is the same for cooperative adult cats.
 Check out this article on cutting cat nails for tips on trimming the nails of less cooperative adult cats.